Robert Borski

 Robert Anthony Borski Jr. (born October 20, 1948) is an American politician.
-He was a Democratic Party Congressman from the U.S. state of Pennsylvania from 1983 until 2003, representing the state's 3rd congressional district.
+He was a Democratic Party state representative and later a Congressman from the U.S. state of Pennsylvania from 1983 until 2003, representing the state's 3rd congressional district.

+Biography

-Borski was born in Philadelphia, Pennsylvania, and he graduated from the University of Baltimore in 1971.
+Borski was born in Philadelphia, Pennsylvania.
+He graduated from Frankford High School.
+He later graduated from the University of Baltimore in 1971.
 He was a member of the Pennsylvania state house of representatives from 1977 to 1982.

+Congress

 In 1982, he took on GOP Representative Charles F. Dougherty in the 3rd Congressional District, which had been renumbered from the 4th after the 1980 Census.
 1982 was a rough year for Republicans due to a recession and Borski would be a beneficiary of the public discontent.
 He also was helped by some friendly redistricting that shifted some heavily Democratic wards to the 3rd.
 Borski scored a narrow victory of less than 3,000 votes—in the process, ousting the last Republican to represent a significant portion of Philadelphia in the House.
 The Borski-Dougherty battles would be fought out in this district three more times in 1992, 1998, and 2000 with Borski victorious each time.

 In his 20 years in Congress, Borski rose to become the second-ranking Democrat on the Transportation and Infrastructure Committee.
 He was generally classed as a liberal Democrat, but opposed abortion in most cases.